jaxxstorm/katacoda-pulumi/introduction-to-pulumi-py/first-resource-python/4-docker-image.md

 We can take care of this by installing the SDK using [Pip](https://pypi.org/project/pip/) a package manager for Python programs.

+We need to install the dependency inside our [virtualenv](https://virtualenv.pypa.io/en/latest/), so first, we'll activate it:

+`source venv/bin/activate`{{execute}}

+and then, we'll install the pulumi docker SDK

 `pip3 install pulumi_docker`{{execute}}

 This will install: